Why Do Wasps Chase You?

 The human eye has a superb resolution, compared to most insects and we can see clearly at all ranges.
 Wasps can only see clearly for a few feet but can identify general movement at greater distances.

 So the closer you get to these insects, the more of a visible threat you become.

-Once agitated, the wasp will do what it can to escape or subdue the threat, an that comes with a sting in the tail.
+Once agitated, the wasp will do what it can to escape or subdue the threat, and that comes with a sting in the tail.

 Avoid Being Stung By WaspsSo what's the answer?
 You need to stay as still as possible.
 Very often people are not actually stung when they think they are.

-The sting protrudes slightly from the abdomen, meaning that it can sometimes prick the skin, making us feel like we have been stung when in fact, we have not, because no venom has been injected.
+The sting protrudes slightly from the abdomen, meaning that it can sometimes prick the skin, making us feel like we have been stung when in fact, we have not because no venom has been injected.

 Learn more about our Bristol Wasp Control service.